 What time of year should I protect my pet against fleas?

-We recommend using anti-flea products from March to November as these months are considered higher risk.
-However, many people use them all year to ensure their pets do not get fleas.
+We recommend using anti-flea products from March to November at a minimum, as these months are considered higher risk.
+However, most people use them all year to ensure their pets do not get fleas.
 Please discuss this matter with one of our staff members or veterinarians.